Fadyazmy/doi-blog/content/blog/week-2/index.md

 I will measure my goals using a number of indicators.

 1. Am I publishing a journal entry every week? (goal #1)
-2. Am I completing the designated week's assigment? (goal #2)
+2. Am I completing the designated week's assignment? (goal #2)
 3. Am I taking measurable small steps towards building my portfolio? (goal #2).
-This is my first time putting together design work, so I'll clarfiy my steps in a later post.
+This is my first time putting together design work, so I'll clarify my steps in a later post.
 4. Am I building a relationship with someone new every week? (goal #3)

 > ### Create milestones for weeks 4, 8, and 12